sqlxpert/z-container-api-kafka-aws-terraform/README.md

     ```

+    You may wish to create the `terraform.tfvars` file to customize variables.

+    ```shell
+    touch ~/z-container-api-kafka-aws-terraform/terraform/terraform.tfvars

+    ```

- 5. In CloudShell only, configure the Terraform S3 backend.
+ 5. In CloudShell (optional if you chose EC2), configure the Terraform S3
+    backend.

     In `terraform.tf`&nbsp;, change the `terraform.backend` block to: